Palm Beach Area Revisited: What We Loved (and What I Forgot About Florida’s Atlantic Coast)

 After Peanut Island, we cruised past the oceanfront estates along South Ocean Boulevard, often called Billionaires’ Row.
 From the road, many are hidden behind hedges and gates.
 From the water, you get the best view.

-From Peanut Island, Mar-A-Lago will be on your left; keep going under the bridge to see the Billionaire Row Mansions.
+Tip: From Peanut Island, Mar-A-Lago will be on your left; keep going under the bridge to see the Billionaire Row Mansions.

 Lunch Sailfish Marina Restaurant